Responsive Web Design for Beginners

 That's what most people would say, I’d imagine.
 But perhaps what you really mean to say is, "Because we don't want to overhaul our long-running desktop site to make it work on mobile devices."

 Your clear alternative, if you've had enough of dealing with two separate websites, is to consolidate both your desktop and mobile sites into one responsive solution.
-In doing so, you'll admittedly give up some degree of personalisation of your websites, but you'll get a lot more mileage out of your content.
+In doing so you'll get a lot more mileage out of your content.